Avoid Island: Geography

 Avoid island is one of the group known as the Flat Isles, within the larger group called the Northumberland Islands.
 It lies 20 km off the eastern coast of Queensland, approximately 100 km south of Mackay.

 As the name would suggest, the Flat Isles are low islands, with Avoid Island having the highest elevation at around 33 m above sea level.
 The island's area is 63 ha, around 1 km wide, and is covered with low tropical vegetation and mangroves.
 It is in the Isaac Region local government area.

 Ecology, flora and fauna

 It lies in the Proserpine-Sarina Lowlands subregion of the IBRA interim bioregion of the Central Mackay Coast, and within the Great Barrier Reef Marine Park.

 The island has great importance as a breeding ground for the vulnerable flatback turtle, which is only found in the reef waters.
 Crocodiles and death adders (also a vulnerable species) also live on the island, and at least 84 species of birds visit it, including the critically endangered eastern curlew.
 There are no introduced pests, but there are weeds.

+A flatback sea turtle hatchling.
+Avoid Island is an important breeding sanctuary for the vulnerable species.